 If you have a press release done or you’ve got a guest post and someone else posted something over on their website, it’s ok occasionally if there is some duplicate content but you don’t want to have too much.
 Google hates, particularly, a lot of onsite duplicate content, whether that means duplicate title tags or duplicate descriptions.
 Each blog post you create, you really want to have a unique title and a unique description.

-You can set up a thing called Google Webmaster Tools.
+You can set up a thing called Google Search Console.
 It’s free.
 It’s like Google Analytics only focussed more for your webmaster, depending on who is managing your website.
 It will give you insight into what Google has identified.
 It’s actually the way Google communicates with you.
 You want to make sure that you have Webmaster Tools set up so if Google wants to talk to you they can because they’ll do it through Webmaster Tools.

 It will give you insights into if their having trouble crawling your website.
 If Google’s spider is having trouble crawling your website, they’re going to let you know inside your Webmaster Tools.